giannishorgos/SoftEng2/README.md

 ## Overview
 This repository fulfills the requirements for the Software Engineering II Project, focusing on ***Agile Project*** Management Methodology.
 The naming convention of branches follows the ***GitFlow Workflow***.

-Check this article for [GitFlow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for more details.
+Check this article on [GitFlow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for more details.

 The node server is autogenereted using *SwaggerHub*.
 See details [below](#swagger-generated-server)!